chrisputnam9/pcon/README.md

  3. Follow prompts to specify deails

 # Development Cookbook
-Reference information below to help you as you build your console tools
+Reference the information below to help you as you build your console tools.

 ## Documentation of Methods and Options
-Define a protected property with same name as the option or method but with prefix of "\_\_" for options, or "\_\_\_" for methods, and with an array as the defined value.
+Define a protected property with the same name as the option or method, with prefix of "\_\_" for options, or "\_\_\_" for methods, and with an array as the defined value.

 The first element should be the help text.
 If this is the only element needed (eg. for methods with